-The module will be delivered through a combination of lectures, which will develop the theoretical underpinning for the module content, and lab exercises which will enable you to develop the appropriate practical and analytical skills.
-All module materials will be published on the module's VLE.
+The module will be delivered through a combination of lectures, which will develop the theoretical underpinning for the module content, and lab exercises and workshops which will enable you to develop the appropriate practical and analytical skills.
+In the lab, practical exercises will equip you with the core skills required to specify web solutions.
+All lecture, workshop and laboratory exercises will be published on the module's VLE.

-Learning Activities Student Learning Hours
+Learning Activities During completion of this module, the learning activities undertaken Student Learning Hours

-During completion of this module, the learning activities undertaken to achieve the module learning outcomes are stated below: (Note: Learning hours include both contact hours and hours spent on other learning activities)
+to achieve the module learning outcomes are stated below: (Note: Learning hours include both contact hours and hours spent on other learning activities)

 Lecture / Core Content Delivery 12

 Laboratory / Practical Demonstration / Workshop 36

-Asynchronous Class Activity 24
+Independent Study 152

-Independent Study 128
+Please select

 Please select

 Please select

 TOTAL 200